Managing AI workload costs on a budget

 Financial considerations in AI workload management

 Start by measuring.
 If a process is not metered, it is gambling.
-I pick three metrics to watch: compute hours per model, peak concurrent GPUs, and data egress.
-Tag jobs at launch with a cost centre and reason.
-Use that tag in billing alerts so you get notified before the invoice spikes.
+I watch three things: compute hours per model, peak concurrent GPUs, and data egress.
+Tag jobs at launch with a cost centre and a reason.
+Feed that tag into billing alerts so you get warned before the invoice jumps.

 Cost-effective solutions for AI infrastructure